top of page

 Accreditation

 Seminary for the Third Millennium (Thirdmill Seminary) is accredited by the Distance Education Accrediting Commission (DEAC), which is listed by the U.S. Department of Education as a recognized accrediting agency (listing here).
-DEAC is Council for Higher Education Accreditation (CHEA).
+DEAC is a member of the Council for Higher Education Accreditation (CHEA).
 As such, our programs and administrative policies are frequently reviewed to ensure that we continue to meet the DEAC’s exacting standards of excellence.
 The DEAC office is located at 1101 17th Street NW, Suite 808, Washington, D.C.
 20036.
 Their phone number is (202) 234-5100.

 Written complaints must contain the following: